aws/aws-toolkit-vscode/designs/webviews/webviews-general.md

       * One caveat: messages should only be posted to the webview while the webview is active, ideally on frontend request.
         * Messages to dormant webviews are batched and received by the webview on load, but are added to the Javascript event queue.
 If the webview is rehibernated prior to processing the message from the queue, the message will be lost as VS Code will have sent it, but the event queue will have been wiped.
         * Messages should additionally carry as full of a state as possible; this makes webviews more resilient to dropping messages (since the next state will carry a full slate of information)
-    * The frontend can post to the backend by proprietary VS Code function, `vscode.postMessage`.
+    * The frontend can post to the backend by proprietary VS Code function, `vscode.postMessage`, which is then picked up by the frontend via `vscode.WebviewPanel.webview.onDidReceiveMessage`, which invokes a callback function on the message.

 ## Appendicies